End-to-End Conformal Calibration for Optimization Under Uncertainty: Conclusion

 \section{Conclusion}

 In this work, we develop the first end-to-end methodology for training predictive models with uncertainty estimates (with calibration enforced differentiably throughout training) that are utilized in downstream conditional robust optimization problems.
-We propose an approach utilizing partially input-convex neural networks (PICNNs) to represent general convex uncertainty regions, and we perform extensive experiments on a battery storage application and a portfolio optimization task, which validate the utility of our end-to-end approach and the expressiveness of the PICNN representation.
+We demonstrate an approach utilizing partially input-convex neural networks (PICNNs) to represent general convex uncertainty regions, and we perform extensive experiments on a battery storage application and a portfolio optimization task.
+Whereas prior works on two-stage estimate-then-optimize approaches emphasized ``the convenience brought by the disentanglement of the prediction and the uncertainty calibration'' \citep{sun_predict-then-calibrate_2023}, our results highlight that such ``convenience'' comes at a substantial cost; our end-to-end approach, combined with the expressiveness of the PICNN representation, has clear performance gains over the traditional two-stage methods.

-\paragraph{Limitations} Our framework requires various assumptions on the functions $f$ and $g$ in the conditional robust optimization problem \eqref{eq:z-star} in order to ensure tractability, such as convexity and bilinearity in $(y, z)$.
-In addition, while the PICNN uncertainty representation can represent general convex uncertainties, it cannot handle more general nonconvex uncertainty regions.
-Removing these assumptions and approaching more general stochastic and robust optimization problems using, \emph{e.g.}, policy gradient methods would be an interesting direction for future work.